igorski/molecular-music-generator/README.md

 How to setup the pattern properties
 -----------------------------------

-"First / second note lengths" define a list of two notes that describes the alternate note length/duration as a fraction of a full measure.
+"First / second note lengths" define a list of two notes that describes the alternate note length/duration as a quarter note.

 "Pattern length" describes the length of a single pattern (in measures).
 Once the algorithm has generated notes for the given amount of measures, a new pattern will be created.
 This process will repeat itself until the configured "amount of patterns" has been reached.
 For instance: a configuration with a pattern length of 4 and a pattern amount of 8 will result in 32 measures of music.